bigeasy/destructible/diary.md

+## Sat Sep  5 04:23:06 CDT 2020

+Shutting things down is hard.
+Convinced that > 90% of Node.js code in production is shutdown with `kill -9`.
+Even when trying to organize code so that it is `async`/`await` and therefore linear in its logic, there are so many race conditions at shutdown when you have many different concurrent and dependent strands.

+Destructible encourages concurrent and dependent stands, breaking work up into its own linear function, like a thread.
+I find it relatively easy to reason about how to do this sort of concurrent programming in the Node.js single-thread model.
+Shut down time is when things break down.

+Shut down should be as synchronous as possible.

+## Sat Sep  5 03:33:42 CDT 2020

+Although it would be a mess to document, maybe we accept new work right up until we've really and truly shutdown.

+## Sat Sep  5 01:50:56 CDT 2020

+Still not right.
+I've made it now so that you're no able to start new ephemeral strands when a `Destructible` is in a destroyed state.
+The `Destructible` will raise an excpetion if you do.
+I went and reworked Turnstile to use `durable` so it could keep chugging along until the queue was empty.

+Now I'm in Amalgamate, which has a queue, and that queue is supposed to go into a Strata.
+If they are part of the same `Destructible` tree then the Strata b-tree's `Destructble` will get `destroyed` and it will no longer accept reads wor writes, but the Amalgamate queue, that's all it does.
+Definately want to finish the work we where doing, or at the very least we do not want to check destroyed prior to each write.
+We could just let the exception get raised and revisit when we reopen.

+So, we could create a `Destructible` that is not part of the tree and destroy our Strata databases when we're ready, or we could add some feature to a child destructible that creates some sort of countdown to marking as destroyed, maybe assume that all shutdowns involve a queue, so you may have a flag that says we are shutting down, so perhaps the queue starts making notes about its work to resume on restart, and one that actually prevents pushing onto the queue.

+I do want the exceptions to raise only when there is an orderly shutdown, I don't think.
+Once we are destroyed, however, we are in state where new ephemerals could be missed, arriving after `destructed` has been set, which was the case with Strata which pushed more housekeeping work onto a Turnstile, the Turnstile created a new ephemeral and that ephemeral was ignored.

+We still want the scram chain, don't we?
+We just want the ability to keep launching ephemerals, so perhaps it is a question of increment and decrement.
+Could we create a child Destructible, use increment and decrement to destroy the child and allow the user to also increment and decrement to stay destroy?
+This means that a Destructable could get a scram when it is not in a destroyed state, which I don't believe I've accounted for in any way.

 ## Wed Sep  2 06:26:58 CDT 2020

 Trying to shutdown a database.
 Want to use Destructible's mechanics to do so,